 Allergic contact dermatitis

-Type IV allergy mediated by sensitized T lymphocytes in contact exposure to triggering allergens.
-In some cases, contact by very fine droplets in the ambient air (primroses, paints) may also be the cause.
+Type IV allergy mediated by sensitised T lymphocytes on contact exposure to triggering allergens.
+In some cases, an airborne contact may be causative.

 - Acute allergic contact dermatitis

 Within 1-2 days, a erythematous plaque forms at the site of the contact allergen, which is initially limited to the actual site of contact.
 Afterwards, satellite lesions form and the border is blurred.
 The plaque is infiltrated and vesicles are formed.
 Depending on the intensity, this effect can also be dramatic with large-scale blisters, erosions at the opening, crusts and superinfection.

 Because this is a T cell reaction, which can persist for some time without antigen replenishment, removal of the contact allergen is not immediately diagnostic.
 On the contrary, the reaction may continue (see also drug exanthema) before it improves (crescendo).

 Since we observe a spreading with persistent contact, the clinical picture resembles a generalised disease with time, but the focus still remains on the contact site.

 Depends on the allergens in question as well as the scattering patterns.